-C. REPORTING
+E. REPORTING

-- 1. The Discharger shall arrange the data in tabular form so that the specified information is readily discernible.
+- The Discharger shall arrange the data in tabular form so that the specified information is readily discernible.
 The data shall be summarized in such a manner as to clearly illustrate whether the facility is operating in compliance with waste discharge requirements. - 2.
 Records of monitoring information shall include: - a.
 The date, exact place, and time of sampling or measurement(s); - b.
 The individual(s) who performed the sampling or measurement(s); - c.
 The date(s) analyses were performed; - d.
 The individual(s) who performed the analyses; - e.
 The analytical techniques or method used; and - f.
-The results of such analysis. - 3.
-Each report shall contain the following statement: "I declare under the penalty of law that I have personally examined and am familiar with the information submitted in this document, and that based on my inquiry of those individuals immediately responsible for obtaining the information, I believe that the information is true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of a fine and imprisonment for knowing violations." - 4.
-A duly authorized representative of the Discharger may sign the if: - a.
-The authorization is made in writing by the person described in Part I.1.a; - b.
+The results of such analysis.

+- 3. Reports shall be certified under penalty of perjury to be true and correct, and shall contain the required information at the frequency designated in this monitoring report. - 4.
+Each report shall contain the following statement: - "I declare under the penalty of law that I have personally examined and am familiar with the information submitted in this document, and that based on my inquiry of those individuals immediately responsible for obtaining the information, I believe that the information is true, accurate, and complete.
+I am aware that there are significant penalties for submitting false information, including the possibility of a fine and imprisonment for knowing violations." - 5.
+All reports shall be signed by a responsible officer. - 6.
+A duly authorized representative of the Discharger may sign the report if: - a.
+The authorization is made in writing by a responsible officer; above; - b.
 The authorization specified an individual or person having responsibility for the overall operation of the regulated disposal system; and - c.
-The written authorization is submitted to the Regional Water Board Executive Officer. - 5.
-Report immediately any failure in the waste disposal system to the Regional Water Board Executive Officer and the Director of the County Environmental Health Department by telephone with a follow-up letter. - 6.
-Monitoring reports shall be certified under penalty of perjury to be true and correct, and shall contain the required information at the frequency designated in this monitoring report. - 7.
-Monitoring reports and annual summary reports shall be submitted to the Regional Board in accordance with the following schedule: - a.
-Annual groundwater monitoring reports shall be submitted to the Colorado River Basin Water Board by February 15th of each year except for years when COC testing is performed in the Fall.
-For years when COC testing is performed in the
+The written authorization is submitted to the Colorado River Basin Water Board Executive Officer. - 7.
+Report immediately any failure in the waste disposal system to the Colorado River Basin Water Board Executive Officer and the Director of the County Environmental Health Department by telephone and with a follow-up letter, in accordance with ESI regulations. - 8.
+Annual Reports shall include the Detection Monitoring Report, Part I.D.1., and Compliance Report, Part I.D.2. - 9.
+Annual Reports shall be submitted to the Colorado River Basin Water Board by February 15th.
+The reports shall document compliance and monitoring activities for the calendar year prior to the year of report submittal. - 10.
+When applicable, Annual Reports shall include five year COC monitoring data from the prior calendar year. - 11.
+Submit Monitoring Reports to the online GeoTracker database as required by Division 3 of Title 27, and as detailed in Part I.A.2., above.